Facebook, Twitter, YouTube, texting, checking the weather – everyone seems to be on their smartphone these days

 - Another popular app from Hazelden is My Sober Life.
-Specifically aimed at young people (ages 12 to 25) it provides such features as: a sober counter; daily guidance with inspiring thoughts; a photo uploader to be reminded of the person’s motivations in recovery; tracker of obstacles (triggers, stress, anger, etc); relapse prevention tool; AA, NA, Al-Anon meeting finder; addiction news and more.
+Specifically aimed at young people (ages 12 to 25) it provides such features as a sober counter; daily guidance with inspiring thoughts; a photo uploader to be reminded of the person’s motivations in recovery; tracker of obstacles (triggers, stress, anger, etc); relapse prevention tool; AA, NA, Al-Anon meeting finder; addiction news and more.
 (Android & iPhone)

 - The recoveryBox app uses a light system to keep track of the user’s daily activities.
-These are put into categories to mark their helpfulness: green light for beneficial activities, yellow light for potentially harmful behavior and red light for “acting out” or dangerous activities.
-It also has an email/text service to keep the person connected with their sponsor or counselor.
+These are put into categories to mark their helpfulness: green light for beneficial activities, yellow light for potentially harmful behaviour and red light for “acting out” or dangerous activities.
+It also has an email/text service to keep the person connected with their sponsor or counsellor.
 An interesting thing is that this particular app supports from conventional to less-mainstream dependencies, like addiction to caffeine, exercise, social media, shopping, perfectionism, etc. (iPhone only)

 - Sober Grid is a social networking app that gives access to a global recovery community.
-Its geosocial searching features allows users to find other sober people locally and around the world.
-Users can choose to remain anonymous, while being able to message other users, share content, answer questions and provide help.
+Its geosocial searching features allow users to find other sober people locally and around the world.
+Users can choose to remain anonymous while being able to message other users, share content, answer questions and provide help.
 If a user is in need, they can select the “Burning Desire” button which highlights their profile in red, showing others they are going through a hard time and need support.
 (Android & iPhone)

 If you have tried any of these apps, please let us know your experience in the comments below.
 We’ve stopped at 12, but there are new ones being designed every year, so share your updates!